 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Therefore, the student is required to post his or her Essay as a thread for each forum.
+Discussions are collaborative learning experiences.
+Therefore, the student is required to post his or her Essay as a thread for each Discussion.
 The student is then required to reply to at least 2 classmates’ threads and at least 1 classmate’s reply to his or her own thread for a total of at least 3 replies.
 Each reply must be substantive in nature, must be at least 250 words, and must incorporate at least 1 scholarly, legal source in current Bluebook format.
-The purpose of the forums is to facilitate discussion of the topics addressed in the Essays.
+The purpose of the Discussions is to facilitate discussion of the topics addressed in the Essays.

 Judicial Opinion Assignment